kubeflow/website/content/en/docs/components/katib/early-stopping.md

   </table>
 </div>

-### Submit early stopping experiment from the UI
+### Submit an early stopping experiment from the UI

-You can use Katib UI to submit early stopping experiment.
+You can use Katib UI to submit an early stopping experiment.
 Follow
 [these steps](/docs/components/hyperparameter-tuning/experiment/#running-the-experiment-from-the-katib-ui)
-to create experiment from the UI.
+to create the experiment from the UI.

 Once you reach early stopping section, select the appropriate values: